cfsghost/frex.js/README.md

 ### New Way to Make Your Service APIs with Engine

-Engine of frex.js is the fast way to implement your own APIs for communicating between client and server.
-Futhermore, having pure javascript experience is enough without understanding HTTP methods, AJAX and polling things.
+Engine is the fast way to implement your own service APIs, using JavaScript RPC for communicating between client and server.
+Futhermore, having pure javascript experience is enough for it without understanding HTTP methods, AJAX and polling things.

 You should put all engine files in the "engine" directory.